VAT Tax in Poland – A Brilliant Construction, Dangerous in Practice

 International trade is an economic given.
 Companies buy where it is cheaper, sell where demand exists.
 But every border—even within the European Union—adds a new layer of VAT complication.

 Intra-Community supply and acquisition of goods.
 Export and import.
 Triangular transactions, in which goods travel from Country A to Country C while the invoice passes through Country B. Chain transactions, in which five entities trade the same goods before they reach the final recipient.
-Each of these structures has its own documentation rules, its own deadlines, its own traps.
+Each of these structures has its own documentation rules, its own deadlines, its own traps under Polish VAT law.

 INCOTERMS rules specify who bears the risk of transport—but they do not specify who bears responsibility for VAT.
 A fiscal representative is required in some situations but not all.
 VAT OSS and VAT IOSS simplify the settlement of distance sales—but only for those who know how to use them.

 An error in a cross-border transaction is not an error in one country.
-It is an error that may materialize in two or three jurisdictions simultaneously.
+It is an error that may materialize in Poland and two or three other jurisdictions simultaneously.

 You have the right to deduct input VAT.
 This is not a privilege—it is a structural element of the tax.
 Without the right to deduction, VAT would be a cascading tax, compounding at every stage of commerce.

 But this right can be lost.
 Not because you committed fraud—because someone in the supply chain committed fraud.
 Because your counterparty turned out to be unreliable.
-Because you failed to exercise due diligence.
+Because you failed to exercise due diligence (należyta staranność).

-What is due diligence?
+What is VAT due diligence in Poland?
 The statute does not define it.
 Case law offers guidance but no certainty.
-In practice, the standard is set by the inspector—after the fact, retrospectively, already knowing that something went wrong.
+In practice, the standard is set by the Polish tax inspector—after the fact, retrospectively, already knowing that something went wrong.

-Did you verify your counterparty in the VAT register?
+Did you verify your counterparty in the Polish VAT register (Biała Lista)?
 Did you check his address?
 Did you analyze the supply chain?
 Was the price suspiciously low?
 Every “no” is an argument against you.
 Every “yes” may prove insufficient.

 An excess of input tax over output tax is your money.
 The state is obligated to return it.
-The statutory deadline: sixty days.
+The statutory deadline under Polish VAT law: sixty days.

 The practice: months, sometimes years.

 Verification of the refund’s legitimacy has become standard procedure.
 Extension of the deadline has become routine.
 Cross-audits of counterparties have become a pretext for indefinite postponement.
-The entrepreneur awaiting a refund is extending credit to the state—without interest, without consent.
+The entrepreneur awaiting a VAT refund in Poland is extending credit to the state—without interest, without consent.

 And when the refund finally arrives—or when the denial arrives—it turns out the battle is only beginning.

-We analyze transactions before they occur—so that the VAT consequences are understood before they become accomplished facts.
+We analyze transactions before they occur — so that VAT consequences are understood before they become accomplished facts.

-We review settlements—to find errors before the inspection finds them.
+We review settlements — to find errors before the Polish tax inspection finds them.

-We prepare documentation—invoices, records, summary statements, returns.
+We prepare documentation — invoices, records, JPK files, summary statements, returns.
 So that the paper trail protects rather than incriminates.

-We represent clients in inspections and proceedings—because the presence of a professional changes the dynamics of the relationship with the authority.
+We represent clients in inspections and proceedings — because the presence of a professional changes the dynamics of the relationship with Polish tax authorities.

 The regulations will change.
 Interpretations will evolve.
-The practices of the authorities will fluctuate.
+The practices of Polish tax authorities will fluctuate.
 The only constant is the need for knowledge, experience, and vigilance.

 VAT was meant to be a tax neutral to the entrepreneur.
 It has become the tax at which the entrepreneur must be most vigilant.
 Our task is to ensure that vigilance proves sufficient.